jonathf/numpoly/docs/user_guide.rst

     >>> quotient
     polynomial(q0+1.0)

-However, like floor division, it can still have remainders.
+However, like floor division, it can still have remainders using :func:`numpoly.poly_remainder`.
 For example:

 .. code:: python